EnricoTomelleri/ttalkR/README.md

 ![license](https://img.shields.io/badge/Licence-GPL--3-blue.svg)

-# ttalkR

 An unified processing workflow for standardizing treetalkers data from the italian treetalkers network.
 Conversion of digital numbers to physical units is done according to the TT+ User Manual("TT+manual (3.2)_SA_020920""). 'ttalkR' provides tools for downloading, cleaning, quality check and diagnostic plotting.
 The architecture and the procedures are described in Tomelleri E. (202x, https://doi.org/...).

-'ttalkR' has been developed in the context of the project ItTREEnet: "The Italian TREETALKER NETWORK: continuous large scale monitoring of tree functional traits and vulnerabilities to climate change".The project is finaced by the italian minitery for instruction, university and research (Progetti di ricerca di Rilevante Interesse Nazionale (PRIN 2017).
+'ttalkR' has been developed in the context of the project ItTREEnet: "The Italian TREETALKER NETWORK: continuous large scale monitoring of tree functional traits and vulnerabilities to climate change".The project is finaced by the italian minitery for instruction, university and research - Progetti di ricerca di Rilevante Interesse Nazionale (PRIN 2017).

 To install the ttalkR package
 ```{r, eval = F}